benjaminlaeuchli/NZ_Earthquake_Forecast/README.md

 To efficiently find the nearest city / town we need to not only consider lateral locations (longitude / longitudes) but also depth a cKD tree was created.

 Data Filtering:
-Filtered for all datapoints with magnitudes => 5 to meat the requirement of finding impactfulevents with potentially harmful consequences for human life and infrastructure.
+Filtered for all datapoints with magnitudes => 5 to meet the requirement of finding impactfulevents with potentially harmful consequences for human life and infrastructure.

 ## Model Choices